Belviq and Belviq XR (lorcaserin) are weight-loss pills that were pulled off the U.S. market after a study found an increased risk of cancer.

 Belviq works by influencing serotonin, a neurotransmitter in the brain that makes a person feel full and satisfied after eating a meal.
 Belviq makes a person feel full sooner, which can help them eat less food and lose weight, in conjunction with healthy eating and exercise.
 In clinical studies, patients who took Belviq for one year lost between 3% and 3.7% of their body weight.

 Belviq influences serotonin, a chemical that does much more than regulate feelings of fullness.
 Serotonin also plays important roles in the heart, nervous system, gastrointestinal tract, and more.
 Medications that adversely influence the serotonin system can have a wide variety of side effects.

 Unfortunately, the long-term risks of Belviq are unknown.
-Some side effects, like cancer or heart disease, may not appear in clinical studies because they take years to develop and even longer to research.
+Some side effects, like cancer or heart disease, may not appear in early clinical studies because they take years to develop and even longer to research.

 The FDA rejected approval of Belviq in October 2010 due to concerns about Belviq and cancer.
 In clinical studies, rodents who were given 7-times the normal human dosage of Belviq developed breast and brain tumors.
-Arena Pharmaceuticals responded by assuring the FDA that these were rodent-specific tumors and the disease was not relevant to humans.
+The drug-makers responded by assuring the FDA that these were rodent-specific tumors and the disease was not relevant to humans.
 In June 2012, the FDA voted 18-4 to recommend approval of Belviq.

 Belviq and Heart Valve Damage

 In clinical studies, 2.4% of Belviq patients developed heart valve damage, compared to 2% of patients who took a placebo.
 The study also found that patients on Belviq had a slower heart rhythm than placebo patients, decreased by 1-2 beats per minute.